gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

 rustup toolchain add nightly
 ```

-4. As we will be compiling our Rust smart contract to WASM, we will need a WASM compiler.
+4. As we will be compiling our Rust smart contract to Wasm, we will need a Wasm compiler.
 Let's add it to the toolchain.

 ```bash
 rustup target add wasm32-unknown-unknown --toolchain nightly